robmarkcole/HASS-Deepstack-object/README.md

 - **port**: the port of your deepstack instance.
 - **api_key**: (Optional) Any API key you have set.
 - **timeout**: (Optional, default 10 seconds) The timeout for requests to deepstack.
+- **custom_model**: (Optional) The name of a custom model if you are using one.
+Don't forget to add the targets from the custom model below
 - **save_file_folder**: (Optional) The folder to save processed images to.
 Note that folder path should be added to [whitelist_external_dirs](https://www.home-assistant.io/docs/configuration/basic/)
 - **save_timestamped_file**: (Optional, default `False`, requires `save_file_folder` to be configured) Save the processed image with the time of detection in the filename.
 - **show_boxes**: (optional, default `True`), if `False` bounding boxes are not shown on saved images